HeliosLive/weather-app/README.md

 We have 2 pages home and Search.
 Each component has their own module and route mechanism.
 I've seperated app and libs at first.
 My goal was seperate reusable components/directives/pipes/services etc from main smart components.
 Then I draw a few templates for pages so I realized I need to use same component types more than one page.
 That's why I created shared-ui folder and split big components into small pieces..
 After that import into other lazy loading feature modules.
 To make it reusable and generic.
+Components structure based on service's behaviourSubjects, output and input instead of ngRx pattern because it's a small application we don't need to.

 I've added endpoint urls into environment files to access and use safely/easily.